Mark Kerr (Royal Navy officer, born 1864): Early life

+Naval career

 Kerr joined the Royal Navy in 1877 following education at Stubbington House School.
 He served in the Naval Brigade during the Egyptian War of 1882 and in Sudan in 1891.
 From April 1899 he held a series of commands on ships serving in the Medway Instructional Flotilla.
 After initial command of the destroyer HMS Bittern, he was appointed to the destroyer HMS Mermaid in November 1899, then transferred to the torpedo boat destroyer HMS Cheerful in March 1900.
 He was promoted to captain on 1 January 1903, and appointed Naval Attache in Italy, Austria, Turkey and Greece later the same year.
 In 1913, he succeeded Vice Admiral Lionel Grant Tufnell as head of the British Naval Mission to Greece, and as Commander-in-Chief of the Royal Hellenic Navy, a post he retained until 1915.
 As commander of the Greek Navy at the outbreak of the First World War, Kerr helped keep Greece out of the war.
 In 1914, while on leave from his duties as head of the Greek Navy, Kerr learned to fly, making him the first British flag officer to become a pilot.
 He was awarded his Aviator's Certificate no. 842 on 16 July 1914.